Saigovernor/Murder-Mystery/README.md

 The tables contained in this database will aid my understanding of the crime situation and eventually pinpoint the person behind this murder.

 ## Approach and Analysis
-My approach towards this is to retrieve the crime scene report to identify potential suspects, witnesses or any other clues that might lead me to the perpetrator of the crime.
+My approach towards this is to initially retrieve the crime scene report to identify potential suspects, witnesses or any other clues that might lead me to the perpetrator of the crime.
 ``` sql
 SELECT *  --use the police report to check for possible suspects
 FROM crime_scene_report